Ishw-ar/Voting-System/README.md

 You can also take the glimpse of our Project, just follow the below steps:

-    1.Clone the repository in your system and open in Android Studio.
+    1.Clone the repository in your system and open it in Android Studio.

-    2.Build the gradle and install the app in your device and you will land in the landing page then Enter Valid Aadhaar Number After that Register and login if you have signed up before or do the signup.
+    2.Build the Gradle and install the app on your device and you will land on the landing page then Enter Valid Aadhaar Number After that Register and login if you have signed up before or do the signup.

 <br>